jeffreylanters/unity-entity-component-system/README.md

 		// EXAMPLE: Use the Enable Systems method to enable any of your registered systems this.EnableSystems(typeof(MyItemSystem));

-		// EXAMPLE: Use the Enable Systems method to disable any of your registered systems this.DisableSystems(typeof(MyItemSystem));
+		// EXAMPLE: Use the Disable Systems method to disable any of your registered systems this.DisableSystems(typeof(MyItemSystem));
 	}